-If you failed to report a timely conviction or receive a letter from the licensing board questioning a prior conviction, please call us at Chapman Law Group.
+If you failed to report a conviction timely or receive a letter from the licensing board questioning a prior conviction, please call us at Chapman Law Group.
 We will assist you in drafting a proper response with as many mitigating factors as possible to minimize the potential penalty.
 Most state licensing boards are offended when a licensee is perceived to have lied to the board or withheld information from the board.
 It is important to seek counsel before responding to the licensing board.
-The advice and assistance is well worth the fee.